nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`max`
-      - Maximum number of application processes that Unit will maintain (busy and idle).
+      - Maximum number of application processes that Unit maintains (busy and idle).

         The default is 1.